What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Regulatory Defense and Fines

 Data protection regulations carry serious financial penalties.
-Since GDPR took effect in 2018, total fines have exceeded €5.65 billion.
-In the US, state-level privacy laws (California's CCPA/CPRA, Virginia's VCDPA, Colorado's CPA, and others) create a patchwork of regulatory exposure.
+Since the General Data Protection Regulation (GDPR) took effect in 2018, total fines have exceeded β¬5.65 billion (GDPR Enforcement Tracker).
+In the US, state-level privacy laws like the California Consumer Privacy Act (CCPA) and its successor the California Privacy Rights Act (CPRA), the Virginia Consumer Data Protection Act (VCDPA), the Colorado Privacy Act (CPA), and others create a patchwork of regulatory exposure.

 Regulatory defense coverage pays for attorneys to represent you in regulatory investigations and proceedings.
-Some policies also cover the fines themselves, though this varies by jurisdiction — in some places, insuring against regulatory fines is prohibited by public policy.
+Some policies also cover the fines themselves, though this varies by jurisdiction β in some places, insuring against regulatory fines is prohibited by public policy.

 Media Liability